wwkong/nc_opt/docs/pages/api.rst

 | For ``CompModel`` or ``ConstrCompModel`` objects, the user needs to provide a composite optimization solver to the model.
 This solver takes an ``Oracle`` object and a ``struct`` object of hyperparameters as input, and outputs a solution associated the problem underlying the oracle.

 | **Framework**
 | For ``ConstrCompModel`` objects, the user needs to provide a constrained optimization framework to the model.
-This framework takes a ``ConstrCompModel`` object as input, and outputs a solution associated the problem underlying the model.
+This framework takes a solver function, ``Oracle`` object, and a ``struct`` of hyperparameters as input, and outputs a solution associated the problem underlying the oracle and hyperparameters.

 Solving a Model
 ---------------